Search Engine Usage in Australia (2026): Statcounter Data, AI Search and Zero-Click Behaviour

 - Consent requirements for AI processing of user data

-- Right to be forgotten provisions that complicate AI training
+- Right-to-be-forgotten provisions that complicate AI training and output management

 - Transparency requirements for AI-generated content and recommendations

-Conversational Commerce: Search will evolve from query-response to ongoing conversations.
-Users will engage in multi-turn dialogues with AI assistants that remember context, preferences, and past interactions.
-This shift advantages businesses that can maintain consistent, authoritative presence across extended AI conversations.
+Conversational commerce: Search is moving from single-query response to multi-turn conversations.
+Users engage in dialogues with AI assistants that remember context and past interactions.
+The advantage goes to businesses that maintain consistent, authoritative presence across the kind of follow-up questions that build a conversation.
+Ecommerce SEO is evolving accordingly into AI ecommerce SEO.

-Predictive and Proactive Search: AI systems will increasingly anticipate user needs before queries are made.
-Based on context, behaviour, and patterns, search will become proactive—surfacing information, products, and services before users explicitly search.
-Australian businesses must prepare for this “zero-click” future where being discovered requires new strategies.
+Predictive and proactive search: AI systems are starting to anticipate user needs before queries are typed.
+Based on context, behaviour and history, search surfaces information, products and services proactively.
+Australian businesses need to plan for a zero-click future where being discovered requires entity strength, structured data and citation-worthy content rather than just blue-link ranking.

-Multi-Modal Integration: By 2028, search will seamlessly blend text, voice, image, and video inputs.
-Users will photograph products to find alternatives, speak complex queries while viewing results on screens, and receive responses in their preferred format.
-Optimisation must account for all these modalities.
+Multi-modal integration: search increasingly blends text, voice, image and video inputs.
+Users photograph products to find alternatives, speak complex queries while viewing results on screens, and receive responses in their preferred format.
+Optimisation now has to account for all these modalities, including image search alt-text and structured data for video content.

-1. Embrace AEO, GEO, and LMO as Core Disciplines
+1. Treat AEO, GEO and LMO as core disciplines

 Traditional SEO alone is no longer sufficient.
 Businesses must: